OfficeDev/office-scripts-docs/docs/resources/scenarios/sample-scenario-overview.md

 # Sample Scenarios for Office Scripts

 Office Scripts help automate parts of your daily routine.
-These day-to-day tasks often exist in unique ecosystems, wherein the Excel workbooks are set up in particular ways.
-Our scenarios here mimic these real-world use-cases.
+These day-to-day tasks often exist in unique ecosystems, with Excel workbooks that are set up in particular ways.
+These larger scenario samples demonstrate such real-world use-cases.
 They include both the Office Scripts and the workbooks, so you can see the scenario from end to end.

 ## Scenarios